 2. Getting Help From Other Tools

-However, for the ones who have forgotten their phone’s password, this may not be good news.
+However, this may not be good news for those who have forgotten their phone’s password.
 Android no longer allows resetting a forgotten password or pattern.

 What is the solution then?
 In case you are using Android 5.0 Lollipop or above, you cannot easily recover your Android device since Android forbids it.
-There are few tools which can remove your device’s lock, fortunately.
+Few tools can remove your device’s lock, fortunately.

 However, these tools have limitations and may not work for your Android device or version.